SASlabgroup/microSWIFT-v2.1/README.md

 Database (real time and archive) is available here: https://faculty.washington.edu/jmt3rd/SWIFTdata/DynamicDataLinks.html

-# microSWIFT v1
+## microSWIFT v1
 The first version of the microSWIFT was based on a Raspberry Pi Zero and ran on Python code.
+Documentation and operational code can be found a the microSWIFT v1 repo: https://github.com/SASlabgroup/microSWIFT

-A full
+A full Python package for working with microSWIFT v1 telemetry data is available as a separate repository:  https://github.com/SASlabgroup/microSWIFTtelemetry